2 accredited programs. Compare programs, get details, and request info.

 Identifies the minimum job performance requirements for career and volunteer fire fighters whose duties are primarily structural in nature.
 In Maryland, aspiring Firefighter Is can choose from 2 accredited training programs designed to prepare students for certification and career success in emergency medical services.

 Career Opportunities: Upon certification, Firefighter Is in Maryland can work for ambulance services, fire departments, hospitals, urgent care facilities, and industrial settings.
-The healthcare industry continues to grow, creating strong demand for qualified first responders.
-Many Firefighter Is use this certification as a stepping stone to advanced roles like Paramedic or other healthcare careers.

 This AAS degree is designed for Maryland Fire and Rescue certified individuals, preparing them for careers in firefighting with opportunities for advancement.
 The program covers fundamental firefighting techniques and includes a pathway to a bachelor’s degree.
 It supports the Fire Science Cadet Academy, helping high school students transition into the field.